sdalal1/Computer_vision_projects/MP5/README.md

 ## Overview
 Canny Edge Detection is a widely used image processing technique for detecting edges while suppressing noise.
 It comprises multiple stages, including Gaussian blurring, gradient calculation, thresholding, non-maxima suppression, and edge linking.

+## Packages Used
+- NumPy: Utilized for numerical operations and array manipulation.
+- Matplotlib: Employed for plotting images and detected lines.

 ## Algorithms

 ### Gaussian Blurring